There is history and mythology abounding throughout Greece, and the exotic Greek islands of Lichadonisia are no exception.

 The enticing, magical tales of the creation of this island complex located northeast of Evia, in the North Evia Gulf, only adds to the allure of the seven islands and islets.

-The island chain has an intruiging origin story in Greek mythology.
+The island chain has an intriguing origin in Greek mythology.

-Evia is known for it tall mountains, lots of greenery, traditional villages, sandy beaches and a hopping night life in its bars all along the seashore.
+Evia is known for its tall mountains, lush nature, traditional villages, sandy beaches, and a vibrant nightlife in its bars all along the seashore.

 The origin of the Lichadonisia islands in Greece